boratanrikulu/boratanrikulu/README.md

 Hey there,

-I’m Bora Tanrikulu, a software engineer based in Izmir, Turkey.
+I’m Bora, a software engineer based in Izmir, Turkey.
 Currently working at [Sematext](https://sematext.com), where I focus on building observability and monitoring tools.
 My work centers on developing the Sematext Agent, a tool designed to collect and monitor data across systems.
 I specialize in Go, with a strong interest in Linux, Networking, Kubernetes, and eBPF, and I’m always exploring new technologies to bring fresh, innovative approaches to my projects.